Pahulmeet/extract_glossary/README.md

 Hello,
 I would like to propose the following solution to extract and structure glossary data from PDFs.
 I believe this approach can address the challenges of misaligned definitions and irregular formatting while providing **results in seconds**.
+- get_glossary.ipynb file will help you to extract the required data from the PDFs and provide you with a CSV file
+- glossCSV.R file simply converts the generated CSV files into tidyverse dataframes for further processing

 ---